 - Dropping them off at an AT&T retail store recycle bin

 - Taking advantage of the Trade-In Program with an AT&T retail associate or online at https://www.att.com/deals/phone-trade-in/

-- Returning their AT&T Next phone when they upgrade
+- Returning their AT&T phone when they upgrade

 When recovering devices, our ﬁrst priority is to protect our customers’ privacy.
-Once we receive a device, we wipe it of customer-saved data.
-We also oﬀer our customers detailed information about wiping their devices before they return them.
-If possible, we refurbish the phone and put it back into the marketplace.
+When we receive a device, we remove all customer-saved data.
+We also oﬀer our customers detailed information about wiping their returned devices.
+If possible, devices are refurbished or resold and put back into the marketplace.
 This is beneﬁcial from an environmental perspective, contributes to a circular economy and can make phones more aﬀordable for those who may be unable to purchase a new phone at full cost.

-AT&T is also committed to refurbishing or recycling electronics from our DIRECTV and U-verse subscribers.
+AT&T is also committed to refurbishing or recycling electronics from our AT&T Internet subscribers.
 Customers can have their devices refurbished or recycled by:

-- having an AT&T technician take the old equipment during an in-home appointment or service call,
+- Having an AT&T technician remove old equipment during an in-home appointment or service call

-- mailing in equipment at UPS or FedEx locations.
+- Mailing equipment from UPS or FedEx locations

 Vendor R2 Certification

 We require all our device recycling and salvage vendors in the U.S. to be R2 certiﬁed.
 R2 is a comprehensive global certification awarded to facilities that adhere to the R2 responsible electronics recycling standards.
-The R2 standard for electronics recycling and refurbishment facilities covers areas such as worker health and safety, environmental protection, chain-of-custody reporting and data security.
+The R2 standard for electronics recycling and refurbishment facilities covers areas such as worker health and safety, environmental protection, chain-of-custody reporting, and data security.